pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 If the key is open for writing, set the specified string 'str' as the value of the key, deleting the old value if any.
-On success `REDISMODULE_OK` is returned.
-If the key is not open for writing or there is an active iterator, `REDISMODULE_ERR` is returned.
+On success `PHARMAVILLAGEMODULE_OK` is returned.
+If the key is not open for writing or there is an active iterator, `PHARMAVILLAGEMODULE_ERR` is returned.

 <span id="RedisModule_StringDMA"></span>